| Home

 dishonored and threatens the two lovers with death.
 In a tale that is both

-tragic and fulfilling, Tom loses his innocence and finds his soul.
+tragic and fulfilling, Tom finds his soul and and an identity.

 Pavane